|

 trials and even where some of the "witches" were tried and tortured.

-We are negotiating to host this again in the 2023 season
+We are hosting this again for the 2025 season

 More details here